juanfung/pycge/docs/index.rst

 	test_cge.model_modify_instance(NAME,INDEX,None, fix= True, undo=True)

 Note that this will simply return it to the previous value.
 Hence, it is reccomended that the user always undoes a modification before making another to keep the "original" value saved

 To solve the ``sim`` instance, e.g., using the Minos solver on `NEOS <neos-server.org/neos>`_::

-    test_cge.model_solve("neos", "minos")
+    test_cge.model_solve("minos", "neos")

 **Remark**: Other nonlinear solvers available on NEOS include
 - ``"conopt"
 - "ipopt"
 - "knitro"``

+Note: the default for solving a ``base`` or ``sim`` instance is to use a local solver (i.e. mgr='').

 Viewing an Instance or Results
 ------------------------------